smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/oracleFdwSetup.md

   (4 rows)
   ```
-* This shows there are three junk COA2011 codes in the SAHSU HES data (probably new codes created after the census); and the performance of the remote
+* The EXPLAIN output shows there are three junk COA2011 codes in the SAHSU HES data (probably new codes
-  link is such that it must be materialized:
+  created after the census); and the performance of the remote link is such that it must be materialized:
-  * *oracle_fdw* uses the remote indexes but brings backs all the columns for all the rows requested; not the column required;
+  * *oracle_fdw* uses the remote indexes but brings backs all the columns for all the rows requested; not the
+    column required;
   * Aggregation is done locally;
   * Queries on tables that only return a few rows where **ALL** the predicates are indexed will be fast;
-  * Aggregation queries (typical for the RIF) will always be slow because all the columns are returned;
+  * Aggregation queries on tables with many columns (typical for the RIF) will always be slow because all
+    the columns are returned;

-* In Postgres as the end user (*peter*) materialize a LOCAL COPY of the HES data:
+* In Postgres as the end user (*peter*) materialize a **LOCAL COPY** of the HES data:
   ```
   CREATE MATERIALIZED VIEW peter.hes_201617_apr2019
   AS